classical approach to Gravitational curvature

 Discussion

-Before we can address discrete gravity, it is necessary to understand the properties of measure.
+Before we can address a description of gravitational curvature, it is necessary to understand the properties of measure.
 There have been several clues.
 The clues make up a picture, but the puzzle pieces do not match.
-It is as though we are missing that piece which connects so many others that we cannot resolve the picture.

 Here, we present a series of expressions that resolve the missing piece.
 Importantly, we do not introduce new axioms.
 We do not entertain new physics.
 And we do not introduce concepts new to our classical understanding of nature.
 Rather, we consider only the existing classical laws we are familiar with in an effort to resolve the properties of measure.

 Consider then three expressions.
 First, Heisenberg's uncertainty principle.
-Secondly, light, specifically its speed.
-And third, escape velocity.
+Secondly, a description of the speed of light.
+And third, a description of escape velocity.
 Next, we introduce an expanded nomenclature we call Measurement Quantization (MQ), a terminology consisisting of fundamental measures and counts of those measures.
 We do not assume the fundamental measures are physically significant.
 We do not assume they are countable.
 And we do not assume any specific value for the counts or the measures.
 As noted prior, we proceed only with the three expressions, to which we will present in an MQ nomenclature.

-With the expressions written using only the fundamental measures and counts thereof, we then take the expressions, combine and reduce.
+With the expressions written using only the fundamental measures and counts thereof, we then combine and reduce.
 It is in this effort that we are able to resolve the properties of measure.

 • Measure is discrete